coderaiser/putout/packages/engine-parser/README.md

 print(ast, {
     printer: ['babel', {
-        alginSpaces: false, // when you don't want to add spaces on empty lines }],
+        alignSpaces: false, // when you don't want to add spaces on empty lines }],
 });
 ```